cjohansen/replicant/README.md

   [:h1 {:on {:click [:whatever]}} "Click me"])
 ```

-In the above example, `replicant-data` is a map with information about the event
+In the above example, the first argument `replicant-data` is a map with
-from Replicant.
-Specifically, it contains the key `:replicant/trigger`, which will
+information about the event from Replicant.
+Specifically, it contains the keys:

-have the value `:replicant.trigger/dom-event` for DOM events. `event` is the DOM
+- `:replicant/trigger`, which will have the value `:replicant.trigger/dom-event`,
+- `:replicant/js-event`, which will contain a reference to the DOM event object, and
+- `:replicant/node`, which will contain a reference to the DOM node the event occurred in.

-event object, and `handler-data` is data from the hiccup element, e.g.
+The second argument `handler-data` is data from the hiccup element, e.g.
 `[:whatever]`.
 The same global dispatch will be called for all events that are
 expressed as data, and you would typically use the data to decide what to do.